MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-policyaction.md

 ---
-Description: A class representing a rule-specific or reusable policy action to be performed if the policy conditions for a policy rule evaluate to TRUE. ms.assetid: 13e2f421-00d7-44d3-804b-8ff6c5d286e9
+description: A class representing a rule-specific or reusable policy action to be performed if the policy conditions for a policy rule evaluate to TRUE. ms.assetid: 13e2f421-00d7-44d3-804b-8ff6c5d286e9
 title: CIM\_PolicyAction class